-Financial aid is generally awarded in a three-part package that includes grants, low-interest student loans, and money earned through student employment.
-Oberlin is committed to keeping the 'self-help' portion of aid packages—the loan and work-study components—as low as possible.
+Financial aid is generally awarded in a three-part package that includes grants/scholarships from all sources, low-interest student loans, and money earned through student employment.
 Typically between 70 percent and 80 percent of a student's award is made up of grants, with the balance composed of work-study and low-interest loans.

 Oberlin has a number of scholarship funds from which it awards grants as part of financial aid packages.
 The college also includes Federal Supplemental Educational Opportunity Grants, Federal Pell Grants, and certain state grants for eligible students.
 Oberlin also sponsors a limited number of merit-based scholarships in both the College of Arts and Sciences and Conservatory of Music.
 Last year the college awarded almost $59 million in grants, the majority of which were need-based and represents nearly one-quarter of Oberlin's operating budget.